There’s more than meets the eye at Oklahoma State Parks. Historic structures are just some of the wonders waiting to be found.Learn More

 The Parker House is a two-story pink, wood frame farmhouse located next to the Hinton Historical Museum, a 25,000 sq ft two-story building that houses items depicting local and state history.
 The museum demonstrates how people lived from the late 1800s forward, is home to Oklahoma's largest horse carriage collection and houses the nation's third largest barbwire collection.
 Other exhibits include home furnishings, clothing, photographs, antique phones and switchboards, radios, American Indian ceremonial items, along with many other early Oklahoma and pioneer items.

 Visit the Hinton Historical Museum to view the progression of washing machines from the scrub board to the wringer washer, seven antique cars, from a 1903 Oldsmobile to Model Ts and Edsels, and bicycles, from an 1870s high-wheel to models from the 1960s.
 The museum also features a daily photo presentation of the "California Road."
-View wagon ruts left in Red Rock Canyon State Park, located just south of museum, along this trail's pathway through Caddo County.
+View wagon ruts left in Red Rock Canyon Adventure Park, located just south of museum, along this trail's pathway through Caddo County.
 While there, hear the romantic story of how the Rock Mary mound, located three miles west of Hinton, was named by the first immigrant party to travel this southern route to California with a military escort.

 - Monthly TravelOK eNewsletter